pomerol-ed/gftools/README.md

+##### Overview
-gftools is a set of tools to work with numeric physics-condmat problems.
+gftools is a set of tools to work with numerical condmat problems.
 It provides three basic classes of objects:

 - grids.
 There exists a set of implementation of grids for common purposes: